santi1s/Big-Data/EEE-%2D-Embedded-Escalation-Engineer-Training-and-Reference/Notification-Insight.md

 #<span style="color:blue">**Summary**</span>

-Azure Partner teams and SMEs can create a notification insight for **hot/temporary issues** within ASC in a matter of a few minutes without spinning up dev cycles.
+You can create a notification insight for **hot/temporary issues** within ASC in a matter of a few minutes without spinning up dev cycles.
 They are typically meant for issues that don’t persist for long periods.
 Once the Notification insight is created, it **immediately** shows up in ASC for targeted cases during case creation or when using “Edit & Run” in a matter of a few minutes.

 # <span style="color:blue"> **Create an ASC Insight through Notification Insight**</span>